 Gloria Seidule will talk to you, take on your fight and relentlessly pursue justice.
 She has the experience and passion to sue corporations, insurance companies, hospitals, doctors, nursing homes, trucking companies and the government for their wrongful acts that hurt you.

-Gloria Seidule won a $1,287,144 verdict against Walmart in a negligent maintenance and assembly case against Walmart on February 7, 2013.
+Gloria Seidule won a $1,287,144 Slip and Fall Injury law suit against Walmart in a negligent maintenance and assembly case against Walmart on February 7, 2013.
 Walmart appealed and lost.
 In addition to the jury verdict, Gloria Seidule’s client recovered attorney’s fees, costs and interest for a total recovery of $1,548,297.73.
 The jury found Walmart negligently assembled and maintained a Gatorade sign that had fallen to the floor causing Tom Papakalodoukas, age 41, to violently fall to the ground tearing his biceps tendon in his right dominant arm.

 The evidence showed Walmart discarded the display sign after the fall even though it knew from store surveillance the display was the reason the sign fell causing serious injury to their customer.
 Walmart then defended the case claiming the display had been properly assembled and maintained.
 Walmart then blamed Gatorade for providing plastic screws that could easily brake to attach the sign to the display.